Tempeh Reuben Sandwich

 For the sandwiches

-A block of Pura tempeh - Adzuki or soy work well in this sandwich
+A block of Pura tempeh - Soy or Black Soy work well in this sandwich

 A few slices of your favorite melty cheese.
 This vegan cheese is found at Lucky Supermarket in Kutchan or online here.